KPMG faces two probes from accounting watchdog

-LONDON The FRC said it had launched two investigations into auditing firm KPMG, one in relation to its audit of car dealer Pendragon and another in relation to a partner's holding of shares in a client company.
+LONDON May 9 Britain's accounting regulator said it had launched two investigations into auditing firm KPMG, one in relation to its audit of car dealer Pendragon and another in relation to a partner's holding of shares in a client company.

 The Financial Reporting Council (FRC) said it was looking at whether KPMG was independent when it audited Pendragon's financial statements for 2010 and 2011, without providing further detail.